mincong-h/mincong-h.github.io/_posts/2020-04-05-testing-elasticsearch-with-docker-and-java-client.md

 ![Pull Docker image](/assets/20200405-docker.png)

-Once done, Maven Docker plugin waits until Elasticsearch to be started and let Maven continue on other goals -- this is where integration tests stared with Failsafe Plugin:
+Once done, the Maven Docker plugin waits until Elasticsearch is started and lets Maven continue on other goals -- this is where integration tests started with Failsafe Plugin:

 ![Docker image started before integration tests](/assets/20200405-test.png)